Overcliff Undercliff Track in Wentworth Falls

 Map and route of the Overcliff Undercliff Track

 Overall, it’s a relatively easy bushwalk on a well-maintained walking path that is well-signposted.
-There are a few sections with staircases, but for the most part, the walking track is reasonably flat.
+There are a few steep sections with steps, but for the most part, the walking track is reasonably flat.

 1. Wentworth Falls Track